naelolaiz/fpga-docker/README.md

 * Outbound network connections are not restricted.
-If you want to apply specific `iptables` rules to a container, either edit the `fpga` script in the `fpga-base/<operating system>` (most use the centos6 flavor) directory or create a script in `home/<tool>/.fpga-docker/startup.sh`.
-If you are using a local X11 server via UNIX socket you can disable network entirely by adding `--network none` to the `docker run` command at the end of the `run-fpga` script.
+If you want to apply specific `iptables` rules to a container, either edit the `fpga` script in the `fpga-base/<operating system>` (most use the centos6 flavor) directory or create a script in `home/<tool>/.fpga-podman/startup.sh`.
+If you are using a local X11 server via UNIX socket you can disable network entirely by adding `--network none` to the `podman run` command at the end of the `run-fpga` script.

 ## TODO